ModiaSim/Modia3D.jl/docs/src/man/Materials.md

 ## Contact pair material

-The dictionary [`Modia3D.contactPairMaterialPalette`](@ref) provides omaterial constants that are related to *two* solids that are in contact to each other, for example the *coefficient of restitution*  between a `"Steel"` and an `"Aluminium"` object.
+The dictionary [`Modia3D.contactPairMaterialPalette`](@ref) provides material constants that are related to *two* solids that are in contact to each other, for example the *coefficient of restitution*  between a `"Steel"` and an `"Aluminium"` object.
 It is filled during the first usage of Modia3D from file `Modia3D/palettes/contactPairMaterials.json`.